Our LNT commitment

 Our Leave-no-trace plan is our mutual commitment to a Burning Man experience with zero-impact on the playa.
 We all see taking care of the playa as our personal responsibility.
 We will all help each other remember and fulfil this commitment.

-We’ve been an Earth Guardian “Model Camp” in 2004, 2005, and 2006 and we won “Camp of the Day” in 2004, 2005, 2006, 2010, and 2011.
+We were an Earth Guardian “Model Camp” in 2004, 2005, and 2006 and we won “Camp of the Day” in 2004, 2005, 2006, 2010, and 2011.
 The Earth Guardians have helped us refine our practices and we’ve embraced many of their suggestions.
+We continue as an active participant in the Burning Man Sustainability Project.

-Our holistic approach is to not make a mess in the first place!
-We’ll bring less and store it better.
-We’ll make it easier for anyone else in our camp to secure our stuff rather than relying on luck to ensure that someone gets someone else’s stuff secured during a storm.
+We’ll prepare and coordinate so that whoever is in camp can secure any personal items, camp items, and infrastructure during a storm.
 We’re ready for a storm whenever it happens.
 That coupled with our normal vigilance will mean less time spent cleaning up for everyone and less chances of debris blowing away that someone else will have to clean up for us.

 Less is More